trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 Response time graphs often show the performance and reliability of a system.
 CloudCannon uses Uptimerobot internally for monitoring.
 For every service we want to track, we create a monitor on Uptimerobot which pings the service on a regular interval.

-Uptimerobt provide a JavaScript API for obtaining response time and uptime data.
+Uptimerobot provide a JavaScript API for obtaining response time and uptime data.
 For each monitor we need to obtain its read key.
 There is an option to use a global key but that should be avoided as it gives control of your account.
-We opted to created separate monitors for our status page as the data attached to a monitor.
-This data includes information on our external integrations.
+We opted to create separate monitors for our status page as their API exposes data about our external integrations.

 #### Managing monitors with collections